- Table of Contents

 Public sector workers may face external pressure from politicians or interest groups, which can impact decision-making and resource allocation.
 Political influence in the public sector introduces an additional layer of complexity, as decisions may be swayed by political considerations rather than solely based on the merit of a particular initiative.

-This external pressure can compromise the autonomy of public sector agencies, potentially leading to decisions that prioritise political interests over the broader needs of society.
+This external pressure can compromise the autonomy of public sector agencies, potentially leading to decisions that prioritise political interests over society's broader needs.
 Navigating these political dynamics can be challenging for public sector employees, requiring a delicate balance between adhering to professional principles and responding to external pressures.

 About Public Sector Management